Pappy-Hub/alx-low_level_programming/README.md

 **0x01-variables_if_else_while**	It aims to learn about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in C language

 **0x02-functions_nested_loops**  	It aims to learn about header files, functions, loops and nested loops in C language

+**0x02-functions_nested_loops**  	It aims to learn about header files, functions, loops and nested loops in C language